chrisjulson/neighborhood-map/README.md

 4. Once that has finished type `npm start` this should open the app in your browser
 5. If the app has not opened in your browser navigate to `localhost:3000`

+### Build instructions

+1. Clone the repository
+2. Navigate to its location
+3. Open a terminal window and type `npm install`
+4. Once that has finished type `npm run build`
+5. Once that has finished type `npm install -g serve`
+6. Once that has finished type `serve -s build`
+7. For best results with the test server open an incogneto / private tab and navigate to `http://localhost:5000`

 ## Application design

 ### Create React App